NREL/BuildingsBench/README.md

 ## Installation

-To just access the provided dataloaders, models, metrics, etc., install the package with:
+If you aren't going to pretrain or evaluate models and just want access to the provided dataloaders, model code, metrics computation, etc., install the package with:

 ```bash
 pip install buildings_bench
 ```

+### Full installation

-To run the benchmark itself with provided Python scripts, clone this repository and install it in editable mode in a virtual environment or a conda environment.
+Otherwise, clone this repository and install it in editable mode in a virtual environment or a conda environment.

-First, create an environment with `python>=3.8`, for example: `conda create -n buildings_bench python=3.8`.
+1. Create an environment with `python>=3.8`, for example: `conda create -n buildings_bench python=3.8`.

-Then, install the package in editable mode with
+2. Install the package in editable mode with
 ```bash
 git clone https://github.com/NREL/BuildingsBench.git
 cd BuildingsBench